I talk to people who are enthusiastic about passive real estate investing all the time.

 It’s almost like they took the red pill and now they know the unsettling truth that earned income is both a blessing and a curse.
 It’s a blessing because everyone needs to put food on the table and pay their bills.

-But it’s also a curse because it steals their only non-renewable resource – time.
-With earned income, one exchanges their time for heavily taxed dollars.
+But it’s also a curse because it steals their only non-renewable resource—time.
+With earned income, one exchanges one’s time for heavily taxed dollars.

 Unfortunately, they’ll never get that time back.

-They know that over time, passive real estate investing can partially or completely free them from trading time for money.
+They know that passive real estate investing can partially or entirely free them from trading time for money over time.

 What is Passive Real Estate Investing?